New Work

 Point of Crossing

-Point of Crossing explores the fleeting moments between the unfamiliar, sharing a common place and time.
+Every day, we experience fleeting moments between the unfamiliar, sharing a common place and time.
 These near meetings have a transparency to them, passing points in space, seemingly insignificance.
 Points where future, present, and past overlap then fade.
-In our fast paced lives today, it feels important to remember these drifting connections.
+It feels important to remember these drifting connections.

 Hidden Faces